t-d-k/LibreCrypt/docs/description.md

 <UL>
 * *Source code freely available*
 * Easy to use; full wizard included for creating new volumes
+* Linux compatibility (Cryptoloop "losetup", dm-crypt and LUKS supported)
-* Powerful: Supports numerous hash/encryption algorithms, and provides a greater level of flexibility than any other OTFE system
+* Powerful: Supports numerous hash/encryption algorithms, and provides a greater level of flexibility than any other transparent encryption system
 * Available in English, Spanish, German, Italian, French, Czech, Japanese, Croatian, Greek and Russian - with support for other language translations
 * Hash algorithms include: MD5, SHA-512, RIPEMD-320, Tiger and _many_ more
 * Cyphers include AES (256 bit), Twofish (256 bit), Blowfish (448 bit), Serpent (256 bit) and _many_ more